Alice In Wonderland Syndrome: Breaking Down Micropsia

 Tests and brain monitoring, such as MRI and CT scans, can reveal abnormalities or structural issues that can cause AIWS.
 Also, depending on the symptoms and suspected cause, a doctor may request a spinal tap to test the spinal fluid for signs of infection.

 An EEG (electroencephalogram) can analyze brain activity to diagnose conditions like occipital lobe epilepsy and seizures that can cause AIWS.
+The occipital lobe is related to the visual field, so changes in this region of the brain may lead to visual distortions.
 A doctor may also request tests that measure how the human eye interacts with the brain.

 The treatment for AIWS may also vary according to the cause and diagnosis.
 Adults and children who experience intense and current migraines may be prescribed migraine medication, as people with epilepsy might undergo treatment for their seizures.